AlacrisIO/legicash-facts/invariants.md

   * Causal consistency of gossip: Having received a gossip, a path from its origin to this registrar should also be available in the current set of data.
-  * All VRF outputs and bloom filters match for all gossip.
-The bloom filters have no false positives on known data.
   * The Merkle tree for the next update, based on the last set of data shared with another registrar.
 (This is what people will use to prove events during disputes.)
-  * All data is verified *before* it is signed.
   * These data structures exist for all live main-chain forks.
 There needs to be tracking of consistency between the gossip on each fork.
 If a duty is reported by a registrar on one fork, and it is consistent with the